-Key: left side - language and logical thinking; right side - abstract thinking and intuition

-2. Tell students that, in most people, one side of the brain is dominant.
-Now, hand out Brain activities worksheet 1.
-Students read the 12 statements in Which hemisphere of your brain is dominant? and circle either true or false for each one.
+Key: left side - language and logical thinking; right side - abstract thinking and intuition onestopenglish hemisphere of your brain is dominant? and circle either true or false for each one.
 They should then look at the results to see which side of their brain dominates.

+2 Tell students that, in most people, one side of the brain is dominant.
+Now hand out the Brain activities worksheets.
+Students read the 12 statements in Which

-3. Point students towards the Phrasebook and go through the language with them.
-Then, get them to discuss their results in a small group, using the language.
+3 Direct students' attention to the Phrasebook and go through the language with them.
+Then have them discuss their results in small groups, using the language.

-4. Next, students will learn some common idiomatic expressions that include the word brain.
+4 Next, students will learn some common idiomatic expressions that include the word brain.
 Ask your students to do the Brain expressions activity.

-Key: 1. b; 2. c; 3. e; 4. d; 5. a
+Key: 1 b; 2 c; 3 e; 4 d; 5 a